 In California, same-sex couples gained the right to legally marry after the U.S. Supreme Court overturned a state ban on gay marriage on June 28, 2013.
 Although we have fought long and hard for our constitutional right, not every marriage is forever.
 Same-sex divorce is about as frequent as divorce for heterosexual couples.
+Also read our article on same-sex divorce for non-California residents.

 Same-sex couples navigate the divorce system with a unique set of considerations.
 First, not all people accept gay marriage.
 It may be difficult to navigate a judicial system with laws that only served straight people for generations.